telliott99/SimpleView/SimpleView.md

 Helper:  helperDoIt
 ```

-We can pass data from the helper to the calling function just be returning it.
+We can pass data from the helper to the calling function just by returning it.
 However, you may occasionally need to obtain a reference to the MainWindowController (or the View) from somewhere like **Helper.swift**.

 We can get a reference to the App Delegate and MWC with: